adamhenson/strategemizer/README.md

 A TypeScript based trading strategy tester, providing the ability to test user-defined strategies on user-defined blocks of history.

+## Disclaimer

+Although this is a public, "open-source" project - I have no goal to maintain this for broad consumption at this time.
+It's primarily a personal project, and secondarily open to the public... but will try to keep others in mind who are also using it when I make any major changes.
+The documentation will stay pretty limited.
+There will be frequent breaking changes for now.
+The actual test runner functionality will provide results of strategies, and although the point of this project is to attempt to have tests accurataly reflect reality, I take no responsibility of its accuracy.

 **Pre-requisites**

 - JavaScript / TypeScript experience